Electronic cigarettes go by a variety of names: e-cigs, electronic nicotine delivery systems, vaping devices, and vaping pens, among others.

 Many of the long-term effects of using JUUL vaping devices and other e-cigarettes aren’t known yet.
 But what we do know so far suggests that you should approach them with caution.

-If you don’t already use one, don’t start.
-If you do use one and start experiencing new symptoms, stop vaping and check in with your doctor as soon as possible.
+If you don’t already vape, do what you can to avoid picking up the habit.
+If you do vape and start experiencing new symptoms, check in with a healthcare professional as soon as possible.